Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     d)  Implement formal training.
 2. Design training programs
-    a)  The standard training program is designed with a minimum of 120 credits for bachelor\'s training, 150 credits for engineer training, 155 credits for pharmacist training and a minimum of 205 credits for doctor training;
+    a)  The standard training program is designed with a minimum of 120 credits for bachelor's training, 150 credits for engineer training, 155 credits for pharmacist training and a minimum of 205 credits for doctor training;
     b)  The high-quality training program is designed to have at least